weibb123/Discord-Music-bot/README.md

 ## Functionality
-Support music at first then later added AI queries feature for discord.
-You need .env to make it all happen.
+Support music

+AI queries with DeepSeekV3

+Track stocks from Yahoofinance and return signals such as MACD/ RSI.

 ## Starting